 Sink transformation for a data flow

 Azure Data Factory Mapping Data Flow is currently a public preview feature and is not subject to Azure customer SLA provisions.
+Currently, Mapping Data Flows are not available in these Azure regions: West Central US, Brazil South, France Central, Korea Central.

 After you transform your data flow, you can sink the data into a destination dataset.
 In the sink transformation, choose a dataset definition for the destination output data.
 You can have as many sink transformations as your data flow requires.